edoelas/tfgBlog/_posts/2020-05-29-Image post-processing.md

 typora-root-url: ../..
 ---

 It is time to address a small problem...
 The image processing that I apply after rendering the 3D models for the characters is to slow.
-I mean, 2.5 seconds per image does no look like too much but if you take into account that we will have to process around 30.000 images it starts adding up.
+I mean, 2.5 seconds per image does not look like too much but if you take into account that we will have to process around 30.000 images it starts adding up.

 The different parts of the image processing are: